SSzretter/SPSITECH.Module.Oqtane.BoldReports/README.md

 There is a simple API that allow the BoldReports Designer to load and save reports from server via the menu in Designer.

 Known issues:
  The bold reports designer is not rendering on first load of the page.
-Refreshing or shift-refreshing will usally cause it to load.
+Refreshing or shift-refreshing will usually cause it to load.
  Report preview is not working and generates errors.

  I have a ticket open with BoldReports support and they are looking at these issues.